slbailey1/PBLsite/index.md

 ### What are some countries that have banned GMOs?

-Some countries think the negative effects of GMOs outweight the positive ones.
+Some countries think the negative effects of GMOs outweigh the positive ones.
 Here are some countries that banned GMOs altogether:

 * France
 * Germany